AlifKhafif/AlifKhafif/README.md

 - 👋 Hi, I’m @AlifKhafif
 - 👀 I’m interested in mobile development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning mobile language programming
 <!--- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...